Updated: 5 November 2019

 National Referral Mechanism (NRM)

-We have recently announced reforms to the National Referral Mechanism which will make substantial improvements to a system which is supporting more victims than every before.
-Decisions will be made in a more efficient and streamlined way, and additional independent scrutiny will ensure quality decision-making.
+We are implementing significant reforms to the National Referral Mechanism which will make substantial improvements to a system which is supporting more victims than ever before.

 We consulted extensively with key partners on the reforms to the NRM – including charities, police, law enforcement and the Independent Anti-Slavery Commissioner.

-The Government has reaffirmed its committed to rolling ICTAs out nationally.
 To ensure the correct ICTA model is rolled out, a staggered approach has been adopted with built-in assessments along the way.
-Currently ICTAs have been expanded to one third of local authorities in England and Wales.
+Currently ICTGs have been expanded to one third of local authorities in England and Wales.
+The service has been live since January 2017 in Greater Manchester, Hampshire and Wales, and has been expanded to the West Midlands Combined Authority, the East Midlands and the London Borough of Croydon.

-The ICTA service provides ICTA direct workers for children for whom there is no one with parental responsibility for them in the UK and ICTA regional co-ordinators whose role is to focus on children for whom there is someone with parental responsibility for them in the UK.
+The current ICTG service provides ICTG direct workers for children for whom there is no one with parental responsibility in the UK and ICTG regional co-ordinators whose role is to focus on children for whom there is someone with parental responsibility for them in the UK.

-In summer 2019, the Home Office in conjunction with the University of Bedfordshire are due to publish a further assessment on the ICTA service and will provide analysis on implementation of the service in early adopter sites, how the ICTA service works alongside existing service provision, how this is different for different groups of children and the outcomes for children who had an ICTA, including the outcomes for different groups of children.
+In summer 2019, the Home Office in conjunction with the University of Bedfordshire published an evaluation of the ICTG service in early adopter sites which is available here.
+The evaluation looked at the implementation of ICTGs, how the ICTG service works alongside existing service provision and the outcomes for children who had an ICTG, including the outcomes for different groups of children.

-The UK has made fighting modern slavery a top foreign policy priority.
-The Prime Minister’s global Call to Action to End Forced Labour, Modern Slavery and Human Trafficking by 2030 now has over 88 endorsements and significant steps have been taken to step up global efforts against modern slavery.
+The UK government’s 2017 global Call to Action to End Forced Labour, Modern Slavery and Human Trafficking by 2030 now has over 85 endorsements and significant steps have been taken to step up global efforts against modern slavery.

 We are strengthening cooperation with countries from where victims are regularly trafficked to the UK, and we are leading global change through multilateral organisations such as the Commonwealth and UN.